 Owner and Founder

-is a native of Charleston, SC, and graduated with a Bachelor's of Arts degree from the College of Charleston.
+is a native of North Charleston, SC, and graduated with a Bachelor's of Arts degree from the College of Charleston.
 After relocating to Elloree as a newlywed, Tamalyn began teaching dance in Orangeburg through the Parks and Recreation Department in August of 1986.
-Ten years later, she and her husband, Lee Blackman Jr., built Tamalyn's Dance Centre which is in its twenty second year of operation.
+Ten years later, she and her husband, Lee Blackman Jr., built Tamalyn's Dance Centre which is in its twenty fourth year of operation.
 She founded the Orangeburg Civic Ballet, Inc. in 1993 as a non-profit, totally volunteer, community dance company.
 Tamalyn started her formal training with the Charleston Ballet School, becoming a member of the Charleston Ballet Company at age eleven.
 She then trained at the Charleston Dance Studio becoming a founding member with the Robert Ivey Ballet where she earned the title of Principal Dancer.
 During this time, several pieces were choreographed for her.
 Tamalyn has also studied ballet in New York, Seattle, Atlanta, and Augusta with such teachers as Robert Joffrey, Gus Giordano, Melissa Hayden, Edward Villella, Suzanne Farrell, and Valentina Kozlova.
 She has performed at the World's Fair; in Spoleto for both operas and ballet: with the Charleston opera Company in West Side Story, Cabaret, and Funny Thing Happened On The Way To The Forum to name a few; and with the Orangeburg Part Time Players as a performer and choreographer.
 While building her business, Tamalyn taught dance and aerobics in Charleston, Walterboro, Estill, Santee, Elloree, and Holly Hill.
-Tamalyn and Lee reside in Elloree and are the proud parents of eighteen-year-old Bardin.
+Tamalyn's Dance Centre is proud to be the on-site school at Mellichamp Elementary School where we offer 14 classes weekly.
+Tamalyn and Lee reside in Elloree with their son, Bardin.

 Allison Bates began her dance training with Tamalyn Blackman at Tamalyn's Dance Centre in 1999.
 Throughout her years